Accepting New Patients

 Is telehealth effective for anorexia recovery?

 Yes.
-Specialized telehealth for eating disorders provides highly effective, uninterrupted care.
+Dedicated telehealth for eating disorders provides highly effective, uninterrupted care.
 It allows us to support you nationwide, providing meal-support strategies and clinical counseling directly in your own home environment where real-world eating decisions are made.
 We also coordinate closely with your local medical team for physical monitoring.

 Still have questions?